siteslave/mydatepicker-th/README.md

 For example the value of the __[defaultMonth]__ attribute can be: __2016.08__, __08-2016__, __08/2016__.

+### Change styles of the component

+The styles of the component can be changed by overriding the styles.

+Create a separate stylesheet file which contain the changed styles.
+Then import the stylesheet file in the place which is after the place where the component is loaded.

+The [sampleapp](https://github.com/kekeh/mydatepicker/tree/master/sampleapp) of the component contain an example:

+* [override.css](https://github.com/kekeh/mydatepicker/blob/master/sampleapp/override.css) contain the changed styles.
+* [index.html](https://github.com/kekeh/mydatepicker/blob/master/sampleapp/index.html) contain import of the override.css file.

 ## Development of this component

 At first fork and clone this repo.